Empowering Student Entrepreneurs: Tech Solutions for Classroom Businesses

 Any sublimation project requires a sublimation printer and a heat press.

 You might already have both set up in your classroom or maker lab.
 If so, that’s excellent!
-If not, why not explore our guide to choosing the best sublimation printer and the right heat press machines for your space?
+If not, try out our best sublimation printer and find out what the right heat press machines are for your space?

 In addition to your gear, this project requires a few more materials.